robinhellmers/developer_setup_stm32_wsl/instructions.md

       - [1.4.2.2. `libncurses.so.5` - Install package `libncurses5`](#1422-libncursesso5---install-package-libncurses5)
       - [1.4.2.3.
 Verify the recognition of the new packages](#1423-verify-the-recognition-of-the-new-packages)
   - [1.5.
 Verify that `arm-none-eabi-gdb` is executable](#15-verify-that-arm-none-eabi-gdb-is-executable)

+# Pre-requisites

+- WSL2 installed with an Ubuntu instance

 # 1. Install STM32CubeCLT - Command Line Tool